ryankemper/writings/SARS-CoV-2_and_the_pathological_vs_physiological_distinction.md

 A *disease* is loosely defined as "a particular abnormal condition that negatively affects the structure or function of all or part of an organism".
 So, in order for something to be called a disease, *it has to actually represent some type of problem* for the individual in question.

-Now, the term "pathology" refers to, essentially, the study of disfunction, particularly the cause and effects of diseases.
-A "pathological state" is a disease state.
-And thus a "pathogenic" bacteria is a bacteria that is actively causing - or at the least tends to cause - disease.
+Now, the term *pathology* refers to, essentially, the study of disfunction, particularly the cause and effects of diseases.
+A *pathological state* is a disease state.
+And thus for example a *pathogenic* bacteria is a bacteria that is actively causing - or at the least tends to cause - disease.

-On the other hand, we have the concept of *physiological* state, which can be thought of as a "normal" (non-pathological) physical state.
+On the other hand, we have the concept of a *physiological* state, which can be thought of as a "normal" (non-pathological) physical state.

 There are some ideas in medicine that are so fundamental that they are essential to every field of medicine.
-These include ideas like the *precautionary principle*\* (the idea that one should exercise caution and careful, rigorous review when deciding whether to take a given action under uncertain circumstances), the hippocratic oath (first: do no harm), and finally what I've taken to calling "the pathological vs physiological" distinction.
-In essence, the pathological vs physiological distinction is the recognition of the fact that when analyzing a medical situation, one must take care to distinguish between normal, non-dysfunctional physiological states, as opposed to dysfunctional, pathological states.
+These include ideas like the *precautionary principle*\* (the idea that one should exercise caution and careful, rigorous review when deciding whether to take a given action under uncertain circumstances), the hippocratic oath (first: do no harm), and finally what I've taken to calling *the pathological vs physiological distinction*.
+In essence, the pathological vs physiological distinction is the recognition of the fact that when analyzing a medical situation, **one must take care to distinguish between normal, non-dysfunctional physiological states, as opposed to dysfunctional, pathological states**.

 Why is this idea important?
 Well in short, it can be summed up in the old adage: "if it ain't broke, don't fix it".
-By problemitizing something that is not actually a problem, we risk causing (and indeed almost certainly *will* cause) unnecessary harm.
+By problematizing something that is not actually a problem, we risk causing (and indeed almost certainly *will* cause) unnecessary harm.

 Let's apply this manner of thinking to the disease known as COVID-19 as well as its associated virus, SARS-CoV-2, which causes (or more accurately, *can* cause) COVID-19.
 COVID-19 stands for "Coronavirus Infectious Disease 2019": *coronavirus* is the family of viruses to which the betacoronavirus *SARS-CoV-2* belongs, *infectious* means it can be spread to others, and we already defined disease above as essentially an abnormal state of dysfunction.

 It is my belief that one of the most serious issues with the societal handling of the emergence of SARS-CoV-2 is **the failure to distinguish between the physiological state of *having a virus* and the presence of a *truly pathological disease state***.

 Having defined what COVID-19 actually stands for, as well as outlining the basic concepts of a disease, a physiological state, and a pathological state, we have the requisite pieces to examine the first contradiction of how COVID-19 is labelled.
 The following scenario will illustrate the problem.
 Before proceeding, note that with the benefit of time it is now known that truly *asymptomatic* spread of SARS-CoV-2 is exceedingly rare (albeit technically possible) [TODO: CITATION], whereas *pre-symptomatic* spread does occur [TODO: CITATION].
 Proceeding:

+#### An illustrative example

 --